There is hope for your marriage, even after an affair.

 Check out this excellent TED Talk by Esther Perel, author of Mating in Captivity.
 Esther Perel is an excellent thinker in the area of marriage and infidelity:

-Perhaps Dr. Perel's most poingant comment is that she wouldn't recommend infidelity any more than she would recommend someone getting cancer; but in both cases it can become the opportunity to understand where you are failing to live in the fullest and wisest way, and how to draw some good out of the trauma, as you go forward with your life in a new and better way.
+Perhaps Dr. Perel's most poignant comment is that she wouldn't recommend infidelity any more than she would recommend someone getting cancer; but in both cases it can become the opportunity to understand where you are failing to live in the fullest and wisest way, and how to draw some good out of the trauma, as you go forward with your life in a new and better way.
 It's a very difficult experience, to put it mildly, and to be very honest, if recovery from infidelity is possible for you, it may take a year, two years, or even longer, with a lot of tears, anger, and effort.
-But there may also be a new beginning for you on the other side of this very challening process.
+But there may also be a new beginning for you on the other side of this very challenging process.

 There are two main elements to recovery from an affair.
 First, there is simply the healing of the pain of what has occurred.
 There will be a period of anguish, upheaval, of grieving; of coming to terms with the reality that something major and life-changing has occurred.
 This healing process can take some time, but it is essential and is the first aspect of couples counseling after an affair.
-Second, there is the process of understanding the couple dynamics that lead the marriage into this difficult situation; some of those dynamics are hidden, deeply burried, or have been going on for a long time.
+Second, there is the process of understanding the couple dynamics that lead the marriage into this difficult situation; some of those dynamics are hidden, deeply buried, or have been going on for a long time.
 It's almost never simply about the sex; it's almost always about something deeper going on between the couple.
 For the marriage to go forward into a new phase of life, you cannot bring those old dynamics with you.
 This is the deeper work of couples counseling in recovery from an affair.

 You can use this moment of crisis as a catalyst to push your marriage into the next phase of growth.
 That's one of the key factors for surviving infidelity.
 Seeing the affair almost as "a cry for help."